Fraudulent Email Circulating

 Fraudulent emails adopt many different forms and are the unauthorized actions of third parties not associated with APA.
 These email messages, also "phishing" or "spoofing," are becoming more common and may appear legitimate by incorporating company brands, colors, or other legal disclaimers.

-APA members have reported receiving fraudulent email messages from APA.
+APA members have reported receiving fraudulent email messages from APA or from other organizations on APA’s behalf.

 View Fraudulent Email Sample #1